Key databases and services

 - National and international guidelines (helsebiblioteket.no)

-The Library of Medicine has created online courses.
+The Medical library offers online courses.
 These can be used for self-study or as support and reference after you have attended a library course.

 - Study tips from the library (UB MED 101)